omathias/microservices-patterns/readme.md

 # Reference Microservice Implementation
 Test project uses Spring Framework, AppMesh, ECS, DynamoDB, CodePipeline.
-DynomoDB stream, Kinesis The project create a basic shell emulating the above combination of technologies.
-It implements familiar microservices patterns like microservices chassis, transacation outbox etc.
+DynomoDB stream, Kinesis, InfluxDB, bullettrain.
+The project create a basic shell emulating the above combination of technologies.
+It implements familiar microservices patterns from microservices.io
 # Project Details - The reference project will evolve to include the following:
 - Repotype - Mono Repo
 - CodePipeline - Build and Deploy to ECS